astrada/gapi-ocaml/examples/auth/README.md

    "localhost:8091" for the domain name
  - Click "Create client ID"
  - Click on "Services" in the left column
- - Turn on "Calendar API"
+ - Turn on all the APIs you want to use

 Then